-How to Get There
+How to Get to the Lofoten Islands

 Narvik is a major starting point into Lofoten, as it is accessible by Rail.
 You can get here directly from Oslo and Stockholm.

-Once you have arrived into the region via plane or rail, a car rental is necessary.
+Once you have arrived in the region via plane or rail, a car rental is necessary.
 There are some public buses, but to really see the best of the Lofoten, you need a car.
 From Narvik, take highway E6 for 30 minutes to E10.
 E10 south goes through the entire chain of islands all the way to A i Lofoten, roughly 350 km south.
 If you arrive from Bodo, take the ferry to Lofoten and rent a car upon arrival in Lofoten.
 If you have more time, locals rent their private cars making it the cheapest option.

-The best beaches are in central Lofoten, near the island of Vestvagoy.
+The best beaches are all in central Lofoten, near the island of Vestvagoy.
 Start from Uttakleiv and drive the coastal road south back to E10, passing Haukland Beach and several others on this drive.
 From here continue down to Skagsanden.
 Another great area for beaches is near Straumnes and Laukvik.

 The best villages are in the southern islands of Lofoten, south of Svolvaer.
 There are several traditional villages.
 The villages are very picturesque and maintain a traditional feel.
 Many are still active fisheries.
 Most towns are small with only one accommodation and one restaurant.
 South of Svolvaer, the only towns with petrol/gas are in Leknes, Ramburg, and Reine.
 Only a few towns have restaurants and small markets.